Learn some of the best and most effective home decor updates a homeowner can make to prepare a property for sale.

 How do you de-clutter and de-personalize your home for sale without creating a space that feels sterile and empty?
 One way is to incorporate neutral home decor pieces that add texture, warmth, and interest to the space.
 These pieces should serve as highlights to the architectural features of the home, not as the focal point themselves.
 To help you get started, take a look at these neutral, budget-friendly home decor finds available on Amazon that can add complement almost any space.

-As The Dude sagely noted, a favorite rug can really bring all the elements of a space into harmony.
-A good rug adds interest, defines the space, helps absorb noise, and creates a sense of warmth.
 Used improperly, however, rugs can really distort a potential buyer’s perception of your home when staging for sale.
 From being a simple trip hazard to posing a major distraction, some rugs really just work better for staging when they’re gone.
-With that in mind, we’ve compiled a few pointers to keep in mind when deciding whether your rug should stay or go when staging your house for sale…

 When it comes to selling your home, cleanliness says a LOT to your potential buyers (so does dirtiness, for that matter).
 Home buyers are some of the most judgemental visitors that will ever darken your door (and understandably so, right? — they’re trying to decide whether they want to invest thousands of dollars in yourContinue reading “Our Top Recommended Cleaning “Must-Haves” for DIY Home Staging”